 Managing work, food, bills, school and family obligations is the ultimate juggling act as a student.
 We know it can be overwhelming at times.
+The Financial Coaches are here to help.

-HCC Financial Coaches connect you with on-campus and community resources that will help you: achieve academic success; push through financial emergencies; make refunds last longer and start really moving toward financial security.
+HCC Financial Coaches connect you with on-campus and community resources that will help you push through financial emergencies; make refunds last longer; and start making steps toward financial security.

 Why You Should Connect With Financial Coaches

 We get that while you're working hard to manage bills, work, family and school — "life" happens and it can shift your focus away from class.
 "Life" can happen in a lot of different ways.

 - Natural disasters set you back financially.

 - Unexpected bills make it impossible to cover basic needs.

 - A loved one needs your financial support.